inform-us/requirements_specifications/rules/map.md

 ### GENERATE DESIGNATION FOR PATIENT CALENDAR DAY
 4. Perform a count of the number of eligible hours in that calendar day (eligible hours should only be labelled as: ‘above’, ‘in range’ or ‘below’ target).
 This is the denominator.
 5. Take most frequent hour count as the calendar day designation IF highest count is ‘above’ or ‘below’
-6. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation = ‘in range’
+6. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings then calendar day designation = ‘in range’
-7. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below’ (step 5) then calendar day designation = ‘above’
+7. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below' then calendar day designation = ‘above’
-8. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
+8. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
-9. IF the most frequent hour count is equal between ‘above’ and ‘below’ (step 5) then calendar day designation = ‘above’
+9. IF the most frequent hour count is equal between ‘above’ and ‘below' then calendar day designation = ‘above’

 ### GENERATE DATA POINT FOR SPC CHART
 10. Take all of the patient calendar day designations and aggregate into one week: Week defined as: Monday 00:00 - Sunday 23:59
 11. ABOVE CHART: calendar day designation = ‘above’ divided by calendar day designation ‘in range’ + ‘below’ + ‘above’(i.e. add up all ‘above’ in that week and divide by ‘above’ + in range’ + ‘below’ in that week).
-Present as percentage.
+Present as percentage
 12. BELOW CHART: calendar day designation = ‘below’ divided by calendar day designation ‘in range’ + above’ + ‘below’(i.e. add up all ‘below’ in that week and divide by ‘above’ + in range’ + ‘below’ in that week).
-Present as percentage.
+Present as percentage
 13. IN RANGE CHART: calendar day designation = ‘in range’ divided by all calendar day designation ‘in range’ + above’ + ‘below’ (i.e. add up all ‘in range’ in that week and divide by ‘above’ + in range’ + ‘below’ in that week).
-Present as percentage.
+Present as percentage